-Community resourcing
+Community Resourcing

+Resource those you love - or yourself - while navigating the criminal legal system.
 This section includes information on bail release programs, peer groups, mental health supports, and prisoner programs and advocacy.
 Some resources here are available to those throughout so-called ontario, while others are accessible to those in or near Hamilton, ON.

-The section is divided in to:
+The section is divided into:

-2) “Community-Based Resourcing
+2) “Community-Based Resourcing”

-3) “Support for Families
+3) “Support for Families”

-4) “Books Programs for Prisoners
+4) “Books Programs for Prisoners”

 For legal clinics and learning hubs, check out our section on “legal resourcing”.